dille12/MIMOSA/docs/DOCUMENTATION.md

 ## Setting up the metadata for images

 To get the real-world dimensions of the particles, the metadata must be extracted alongside the images.
-The metadata extraction keys are located in data/config.yaml.
-There are two options available: textfile and metadata.
-The textfile option is set up for **JEOL IT-500**, where the metadata is output as a .txt file alongside the image, and metadata option is set up for **ZEISS ULTRAplus** where the metadata is embedded in the image.
+The metadata extraction keys are located in **data/config.yaml**.
+There are two options available: **textfile** and **metadata**.
+The **textfile** option is set up for **JEOL IT-500**, where the metadata is output as a .txt file alongside the image, and **metadata** option is set up for **ZEISS ULTRAplus** where the metadata is embedded in the image.
+By default, the **metadata** option is toggled on, and the configuration is set up for **ZEISS ULTRAplus**.
 1. Select the correct option.
-If the image is not accompanied with a text file, select metadata, otherwise select textfile.
+If the image is not accompanied with a text file, set **mode** to **metadata**, otherwise set **textfile**.
-2. Select correct keys.
-A visual tool to inspect the keys of an image is located in utils/metadataTool.py.
+2. Select field of view keys.
+A visual tool to inspect the keys of an image is located in **utils/metadataTool.py**.
 Load an image, and search for values such as FOV, fieldofview, ap_width, ap_height or such.
 If the field of view values are located in a single key (e.g. [100um, 80um], set the key to FOV_KEY.
 If the values are separate, set the keys FOV_KEY_X and FOV_KEY_Y).
 3. Extract the keys for magnification, stage position and image resolution if necessary.

 *Note: Since the metadata can appear in many forms, it is not guaranteed that the data will load correctly for specific microscopes.
 Minimal changes to the code might be necessary.